 In the two and half decades since its initial release, Tuesdays with Morrie has sold nearly 18 million copies and been translated into almost 50 languages.
 Albom, who chatted with me from his home in Detroit, was busy caring for one of the many children he and his wife, Janine, help to care for via their orphanage in Haiti.
 As we discussed the book’s 25th anniversary, I shared with Albom that I first read Tuesdays with Morrie when I was in high school.
 Now, in my early 40s, I again picked up the book—light in size and page count but beautifully raw from the start—to find greater meaning in it today.

 Perhaps that’s because I’m older and more sentimental.
-Or, like Albom, I, too, have lost a life-changing mentor 40 years my senior.
-Or maybe it’s because this grand memoir is what I, and I believe we all, need right now: A reminder that our time here is fleeting, so we must grab the beautiful truth of it with both hands, every second we have.
+Or, like Albom, I have lost a life-changing mentor 40 years my senior, a death that's punctuated my life.
+Or maybe it’s because this grand memoir is what I—and I believe we all—need right now: A reminder that our time here is fleeting, so we must grab the beautiful truth of it with both hands, every second we have.

 The following conversation has been edited and condensed for clarity.